 144 SED's expert testified that she was unaware of and had not looked into industry standard practice regarding continuous pressure monitoring in gas storage fields.
 Ex.
 I-10 at 266:1-5 (Felts Depo.
 Tr.
 266:1-5).
 See also Ex.
 I-12 at 7-8 (Blade Response to SoCalGas Data Request, Feb.
-14, 2020, Response to Questions 2a and 2b (pp. 7-8)) (Blade states that it "did not identify any INDUSTRY STANDARD(S) 'related to real-time, continuous pressure monitoring systems for well surveillance.'"
+14, 2020, Response to Questions 2a and 2b (pp. 7-8)) (Blade states that it "did not identify any INDUSTRY STANDARD(S) related to real-time, continuous pressure monitoring systems for well surveillance."
 Blade similarly did not identify any laws or regulations requiring real-time, continuous pressure monitoring).

-did not have a communication link.145 Thus, in order to have remote control or data monitoring, 2 3 storage operators would have to retrofit old wellheads with expensive electronic data recorders.
-4 It wasn't until gas storage compressor stations became more automated and had fully functional 5 computer networks and SCADA systems, that operators began to extend communications 6 capabilities to individual wells.
-It wasn't until the early 2000's that remote data capture 7 equipment started to be installed on wellheads so the operators could download pressure and 8 temperature data periodically, typically weekly, to their laptops.
-Our experience indicates that 9 even today less than half of all gas storage operators have full SCADA capability.
-New 10 regulations issued after the SS-25 incident will likely accelerate installations, but they have been slow coming.146 11 12 13 14 15 16
+Safety notes that 80% of all storage wells within the industry were drilled prior to 1980 and thus did not have a communication link.
+Thus, in order to have remote control or data monitoring, storage operators would have to retrofit old wellheads with expensive electronic data recorders.
+It wasn't until gas storage compressor stations became more automated and had fully functional computer networks and SCADA systems, that operators began to extend communications capabilities to individual wells.
+It wasn't until the early 2000's that remote data capture equipment started to be installed on wellheads so the operators could download pressure and temperature data periodically, typically weekly, to their laptops.
+Our experience indicates that even today less than half of all gas storage operators have full SCADA capability.
+New regulations issued after the SS-25 incident will likely accelerate installations, but they have been slow coming.
+146

-Most gas storage operators now have SCADA systems for their compressor station(s) and central control facility operation, but as of 2015 very few gas storage fields that were developed in depleted oil or gas fields had retrofitted their storage wells with this capability.147 SoCalGas was in this same position at Aliso Canyon having a SCADA system for their central facilities, but not for monitoring individual well data.
+Most gas storage operators now have SCADA systems for their compressor station(s) and central control facility operation, but as of 2015 very few gas storage fields that were developed in depleted oil or gas fields had retrofitted their storage wells with this capability.
+SoCalGas was in this same position at Aliso Canyon having a SCADA system for their central facilities, but not for monitoring individual well data.
 At the time of the SS-25 incident, SoCalGas had purchased and was in the process of installing SCADA for their wells at each of their gas storage facilities, but the system at Aliso Canyon had not yet been installed.